James Chichester-Clark: Military career

 Chichester-Clark was an officer in the 1st Battalion, Irish Guards, part of 24th Guards Brigade attached to British 1st Infantry Division, and participated briefly in the Anzio landings.
 He was injured on 23 February 1944 by an 88m shell as he and his Platoon Sergeant took their first look at the ground in the 'gullies' to the west of the Anzio-Albano road.
 His company were all but wiped out, and he spent most of his war in hospital recovering from injuries, the effects of which stayed with him throughout his life.

 Following the war, his military career took him from the dull duties of the post-war occupation of Germany, to Canada as aide-de-camp to Harold Alexander, 1st Earl Alexander of Tunis, then Governor General of Canada.
 The popularity and competence of his senior officer made this uneventful two-year period of Chichester-Clark's life the most remarkable element of his pre-parliamentary career.
 On returning from Canada, Chichester-Clark continued in the Army for several years, refusing promotion to seniority before retiring a major in 1960.

 Political life

-In an uncontested by-election in 1960, he took over the South Londonderry seat in the Northern Ireland Parliament held by his grandmother, Dame Dehra Parker, since 1933.
+In an uncontested by-election in 1960, he took over the South Londonderry seat in the Northern Ireland Parliament that had been held by his grandmother, Dame Dehra Parker, since 1933.
 As Dehra Chichester, she had been an MP for the county of Londonderry until 1929 when she stood down for a first time.
-Chichester-Clark's father, replaced her in 1929 when the county was split, but he suddenly died in 1933.
+Chichester-Clark's father replaced her in 1929 when the county was split, but he suddenly died in 1933.
 Dehra, by then remarried, willingly returned to Northern Ireland from England, and won the ensuing by-election.